Leaders face many challenges

-A country’s president faces rogue nations and squirrelly economics and profound social schisms.
-The CEO of a company deals with troublesome investors and complex HR dynamics and products that sometimes fall short of consumers’ expectations.
-Moms have to contend with defiant toddlers and thin finances while often working in office environments that care about neither.
-Pastors have to navigate the complex care of broken and burdened sheep, point forward toward essential goals, and communicate the Word of God to an incredibly diverse audience.
+A country’s president deals with rogue nations, squirrelly economics, and profound social schisms.
+The company CEO faces troublesome investors, complex HR dynamics, and products that fall short of consumers’ expectations.
+Moms contend with defiant toddlers and thin finances while working in environments caring about neither.
+Pastors navigate the complex care of burdened sheep, point toward gospel goals, and communicate the Word of God to incredibly diverse audiences.

-I certainly have had mine.
-Years ago one of the elders in our church murdered his wife.
-Some years ago I made a real mess of a needed staff reduction that ended up costing our church family far more than dollars.
-Throughout the years I have had to help our churches step through the painful and grievous valleys brought on by a given staff member’s immorality.
+Years ago an elder in our church murdered his wife.
+Following the 2008 economic crash I made a real mess of a staff reduction, costing our church family far more than dollars.
+I have had to help churches step through the grievous valleys carved by a given staff member’s immorality.
 Many years ago a couple of students were killed while carpooling to a church-sponsored event.

-According to John 6:15, when the massive crowd that He had just feed with bread and fish realized the way in which He stretched a boy’s lunch to feed thousands, “they were about to come and take Him by force and make Him king.”
+According to John 6:15, when the crowd He had just fed with bread and fish realized the way in which He stretched a boy’s lunch to feed thousands, “they were about to come and take Him by force and make Him king.”
 How tempting would that have been?
 Can you not hear the Evil One whispering into Jesus’ ear?
 “Jesus, you don’t need to suffer.
 You need no cross.
 They’ll make you king right now.
-All you must do is agree.”
+Agree?”

-“O God of Heaven, may I be exceedingly tender to your Spirit’s ministry over my life, yielding to Him completely and humbly, obedient to His every prompting, for your great glory, the gospel’s work, and my own eternal good.
+“O God of Heaven, may I be tender to your Spirit’s ministry over my life, yielding to Him completely and humbly, obedient to His every prompting, for your great glory, the gospel’s work, and my own eternal good.
 Amen.”